“Not knowing whether I was actually fully awake or not was terrifying.” – Matt

-Many people living with narcolepsy have hypnagogic hallucinations, vivid dream-like experiences, or sleep paralysis, the inability to move or speak when falling asleep or waking up.
-The hallucinations can be frightening and often occur with sleep paralysis.
+Sleep paralysis is the inability to move or speak when falling asleep or waking up.
 The paralysis usually lasts a few minutes and ends suddenly or when someone touches the person.
-Both symptoms can occur in any sleep-deprived person, but their presence can help in recognizing narcolepsy.
+Hypnagogic hallucinations and sleep paralysis can occur in any sleep-deprived person, but their presence can help in recognizing narcolepsy.

 Disrupted Nighttime Sleep

-Telling a healthcare professional about all signs and symptoms, even if they seem insignificant, is important.
+Telling a healthcare provider about all signs and symptoms, even if they seem insignificant, is important.

 Performance of routine tasks without awareness or memory.

 Brief loss of muscle tone with retained awareness, often triggered by strong emotions.